popphp/docs/user_guide/pdfs.rst

 * CLIPPING_EVEN_ODD_NO_STYLE
 * NO_STYLE

-From there, the core API that available:
+From there, this is the core API that is available:

 * ``$path->setStyle($style);``
 * ``$path->setFillColor(Color\ColorInterface $color);``